-Evrysdi is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat people with spinal muscular atrophy (SMA) ages 2 months and older.
+Evrysdi is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat children and adults with spinal muscular atrophy (SMA).
 Evrysdi is also known by its drug name, Risdiplam.

 Evrysdi is a survival motor neuron 2 (SMN2) splicing modifier.
 It is believed to increase the production of full-length SMN, a protein which is deficient in people with SMA due to an inactivating gene mutation.
 SMN normally functions in important cellular processes, including DNA to RNA conversion and moving materials into and out of cells.